kit-dsm/isaacimi/docs/docs/getting-started/adding-robot-plugins.md

 In the `pre_physics_step` method, we can compute the joint velocities using the `DifferentialController.forward()` method, which accepts a two element `np.ndarray` consisting of the desired linear and angular speed for our robot (i.e. the `Twist`), and outputs an `ArticulationAction` object containing joint velocities for the left and right wheel joints.
 As described in the Isaac Sim documentation for `ArticulationAction`, there are a few ways to populate the object.
 In this scenario, we will populate the object with commands for all joints on the robot.
 Therefore, our `ArticulationAction` object should match the number of joints on our robot.

 To get the number of joints on our Dingo robot, we can use the `num_dof` property on the `robot` instance, which returns the number of joints it has.
-We need to do this in the `initialize` method of our plugin, because that is when the robot's physics are initialized and joint information becomes available.
+We need to do this in the `initialize` hook of our plugin, because that is when the robot's physics are initialized and joint information becomes available.
+For information about the initialization process, view the [execution order](../reference/execution-order.md) page.

 Additionally, when we populate the `ArticulationAction` object with our wheel velocity commands, we need to place the commands at the correct index, as each index corresponds to a specific joint.
-We know that name of the left and right wheel joints on the Dingo are `left_wheel_joint` and `right_wheel_joint` respectively, so we can get the index of each joint using the `robot.get_dof_index()` method.
+We already know that name of the left and right wheel joints on the Dingo are `left_wheel_joint` and `right_wheel_joint` respectively, so we can get the index of each joint using the `robot.get_dof_index()` method.

 Finally, now that we have the total number of joints on our robot, and know which index in the `ArticulationAction` object corresponds to the left and right wheel joints, we can construct our `ArticulationAction` object and apply it to the robot using the `robot.apply_action()` method.